learn-co-curriculum/react-hooks-state/README.md

 `useState` will return an **array** that has two things inside of it:

-- `count`: the current value for state
+- `count`: the current value for the state variable
-- `setCount`: a _setter_ function so we can update that piece of state
+- `setCount`: a _setter_ function so we can update the state variable

 We could access those elements from the array individually, like this: